mpampuch/nextflow-notes/README.md

 It is important to know that Nextflow will take care of updating `$PATH` and ensuring the files are available wherever the task is running, but **will not change the permissions of any files in that directory**.
 If a file is called by a task as an executable, **the workflow developer must ensure that the file has the correct permissions to be executed**.

-For example, let's say we have a small R script that produces a csv and a tsv:
+For example, let's say you have a small R script that produces a csv and a tsv:

 ```R
 #!/usr/bin/env Rscript